IFB-ElixirFr/biosphere/README.md

 Once your email have been validated, you will be asked to apply to join an affiliation [[go](https://biosphere.france-bioinformatique.fr/cloudweb_account/groups/add)].
 If your affiliation is not already registered, you may ask to create it.

-Both your request for an account and for the membership to an affiliation will be evalute by the IFB committee before validation.
+Both your request for an account and for the membership to an affiliation will be evaluate by the IFB committee before validation.
 Take care when you fill these two steps because it will help to keep the validation process going.
 In case of a clarification need, you will be contacted on the email address you enter.

-#### Software requirements:

-To use the IFB cloud, you will need at least a recent Web browser to access the Biosphere portal, and your VM with a web interface
+### Deploy your virtual machines (VM)

+Pre-defined bioinformatics environment ('appliances') are available from the [RAINBio](https://biosphere.france-bioinformatique.fr/catalogue) catalogue.
+You can from there deploy your virtual environment with a single VM or several.
+To identify the relevant appliances, you can filter the available ones with keywords, name of tools, topics,...

+Each appliance is shortly described in a box with the list of tools and topics associated to it.
+There are also several actions directly usable through the following icons:
+- 'star': to record it in your favorites,
+- 'lightning': to start it quickly with default parameters (default cloud, default size),
+- 'wrench': to configure your deployment, for example to change the used cloud and the size of the VM,
+- '+': to display an detailled view of the appliance (you can also click on the name of the appliance).

+### Connect to your virtual machines

+Once the deployment of your VM is done successfully, you can get all info from the **myVM** tab of the biosphere portal [[go](https://biosphere.france-bioinformatique.fr/cloud)].
+Especially, the column Access will show you howto connect to your VM

+* **http**: click on the link to go on the web portal provided by your VM.

+* **ssh**: click on the link to connect by SSH to to your VM, or copy-paste the link in a terminal.
+Be sure to have set up your SSH PubKey before creating the VM, as explained in the chapter about setting your SSH parameters.

+These SSH instruction is valid only for Linux and MacOS computers.
+For Windows PC, you will need to to copy the IP/hostname of your VM (click on the question mark to get it), and paste it in the configuration of the PuTTY tool:
+  * in the field "Session -> HostName (orIP address)"
+  * and select "SSH" for the "Connection type"

+*Software requirements*

 To connect to your VM with the Linux command line interface (CLI), you will do it with a secure shell (SSH), and require an SSH client.
 Such software tool is installed by default in any computer using Linux (CentOS, Ubuntu, Debian,...) or MacOS.
 But for Microsoft Windows computer, you will need to install the tool PuTTY available from its web site [PuTTY web site](http://www.putty.org/), where you will find also the download and installation instructions.
 Take care to use the MSI (‘Windows Installer’).

 #### Setting your SSH parameters